The MVP Action Grant Request for Responses (RFR) is OPEN until June 11, 2020 at 2pm.

 Responses to the RFR may be submitted by municipalities who have received designation from the Executive Office of Energy and Environmental Affairs (EEA) as a Climate Change Municipal Vulnerability Preparedness (MVP) Community (“MVP Community”).
 All projects are required to provide monthly updates, project deliverables, a final project report, and a brief project summary communicating lessons learned.
 The municipality is also required to match 25% of total project cost using cash or in-kind contributions.
 All proposals must include the following:

 - Completed application template

-- Project budget and deliverables
+- Project scope and budget